dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 The [`AddDbContext`](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.entityframeworkservicecollectionextensions.adddbcontext) extension method registers `DbContext` types with a [scoped lifetime](https://docs .microsoft.com/aspnet/core/fundamentals/dependency-injection#service-lifetimes) by default.

-This is safe from current access issues in ASP.NET Core applications because there is only one thread executing each client request at a given time, and because each request gets a separate dependency injection scope (and therefore a separate `DbContext` instance).
+This is safe from concurrent access issues in ASP.NET Core applications because there is only one thread executing each client request at a given time, and because each request gets a separate dependency injection scope (and therefore a separate `DbContext` instance).

 However any code that explicitly executes multiple threads in paralell should ensure that `DbContext` instances aren't ever accesed concurrently.